Please ensure Javascript is enabled for purposes of website accessibility

 A bright alley with photos and museum exhibits lines the wall

-Energy Alley: The Holland Energy Park Visitor Center, called Energy Alley, spans the length of the iconic red spine across the front of Holland Energy Park.
+Holland Energy Park, Holland’s combined cycle natural gas power plant, offers a unique visitor center that teaches student about energy and electricity in their community.
+The Visitor Center, called Energy Alley, spans the length of the iconic red spine across the front of Holland Energy Park.
 This unique exhibit features interactive experiences for all ages and explores energy decisions made at the plant and the community.

 • Offered Year-Round